Halloween (franchise): Online stories

 All of Stefan Hutchinson's Halloween comic books take place in the Halloween H20 timeline, which retconned Halloween 4–6 from continuity.
 Hutchinson comments that, while the retcon was unpopular with "a lot of fans" for ignoring previous movies, he preferred the "simplicity of this storyline, over the needlessly convoluted mythology that the last three films had created".
 However, he admits that one of the downsides of the H20 timeline is that fans do not know exactly what happened to Dr. Sam Loomis after Halloween II.
 To remedy this, Hutchinson pitched Halloween: Sam as a way of paying tribute to the character.
 Written by Hutchinson and featuring illustrations from Autopsis' Marcus Smith, Sam is a prose short story available exclusively for download at the website HalloweenComics.com.
 It explores the life of Dr. Loomis, including his backstory and relationship with Elizabeth Worthington, a journalist he met during World War II.
 In 1995, Michael Myers visits the ailing Dr. Loomis in a hospital and murders Elizabeth in front of him.
 Loomis attempts to stop him, but dies of a coronary failure.

-Video game
+Video games

 In 1983, Wizard Video, who had also released a video game version of The Texas Chain Saw Massacre, released a Halloween game for the Atari 2600.
 In the game, the player is a babysitter who has to protect her children from Michael Myers, who has managed to get inside the house.
 Although the game is called Halloween, and features the film's theatrical poster as its cover art as well as the movie's main music theme, the game itself never refers to any characters, including the killer, by their names in the film.

+In January 2014 as part of the Call of Duty: Ghosts Onslaught DLC, Myers became a one-time event playable character on the multiplayer map Fog.

+In August 2024, two new video games from Boss Team Games were revealed to be in development including Halloween and RetroRealms: Halloween.

+RetroRealms: Halloween was released on October 18, 2024 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

+Halloween was revealed in August 2025, with a set release of September 8, 2026, from developers Illfonic and Gun Media.
+On August 20, 2025, during the Gamescom event, it was revealed that the game would feature both a multiplayer and single-player mode.

+In September 2024, Michael Myers appeared in The Haunting halloween event in Call of Duty: Modern Warfare III.